niall3urke/Wryte/README.md

 4. Select which chapters to include in the generated EPUB
 5. Click Generate and download your very own novel

+**Note:** You currently need to have a group called "Chapters" in order to export your novel to EBUB.

 ## Why Wryte

 Wryte was inspired by other paid-for writing applications.
 It was created to provide a free, accessible, and fun alternative for writers who want to focus on their craft without the need for complicated setups or subscriptions.